alphagov/govuk-rfcs/rfc-157-edge-compute.md

 - Stripping cookies in some cases
 - Rendering some custom error pages

-We also make use of some features in the Fastly UI, which are not currently available within VCL (or indeed Compute@Edge code):
+We also make use of some features in the Fastly UI, which are not currently available within VCL (or indeed Compute@Edge code - see [Known limitations](#known-limitations)):

 - Enabling [shielding](https://docs.fastly.com/en/guides/shielding) for paths beginning with `/alerts`
 - Setting up logging to S3 and Splunk

 ### Compute@Edge (Fastly)

-[Compute@Edge](https://www.fastly.com/products/edge-compute) is Fastly's serverless edge compute product.
+[Compute@Edge](https://www.fastly.com/products/edge-compute) (C@E) is Fastly's serverless edge compute product.

 - Built around WebAssembly, supports [several languages](https://developer.fastly.com/learning/compute/#choose-a-language-to-use)
 - C@E services are built locally into WebAssembly blobs, and can be deployed using the Fastly CLI